Gen Z and Physiological Needs

 In my last post, I wrote that Gen Zers are just like the generations that came before them at a fundamental level, having needs for bodily health, physical and emotional safety, personal belonging and love, recognition and respect, and self-actualization.
 These needs are identified in Maslow theory’s Hierarchy of Needs, which can help church leaders formulate and assess ministry strategy.
 Generations change, but human needs do not.
 Our methods for meeting those needs may need to be tweaked in light of new challenges.
 But the needs themselves are unchanging.

 Maslow’s Hierarchy begins with basics, and is built upon a broad foundation of physiological needs: food, water, warmth, and rest.

-According to Abraham Maslow, these needs are essential for human growth, development, and wellbeing.
+According to Abraham Maslow, these needs are essential for human growth, development, and well-being.
 This makes sense.
 Consider how difficult it is to feel safe and secure when you do not know where your next meal is coming from, or to focus when you have an empty stomach.
-It is difficult to mature, change, and grow as a human being if you lack food, shelter, water, and clothing.
+It is difficult to do the higher level things like mature, change, and grow as a human being if your safety and security is defined by a lack food, shelter, water, and clothing.

 So how does your church meet the physiological needs of those in your community who belong to Generation Z?

 There are many ways to do so.
 A first step might be preparing food and creating space for the Gen Zers in your congregation to enjoy a meal.